-Suppliers shall not use any form of forced, bonded, or involuntary labour.
+Suppliers shall not use any form of forced, bonded, or involuntary labour (i.a.
+ILO 29).
 Workers must be free to leave employment after reasonable notice, and there should be no restrictions on their movement.
 Suppliers should have policies and procedures in place to ensure that all employment is voluntary.

 Suppliers shall not employ workers who are below the legal working age as defined by applicable laws or international standards, whichever is higher.
-Suppliers should implement robust age verification processes and maintain appropriate records to ensure compliance.
+Suppliers should implement robust age verification processes and maintain appropriate records to ensure compliance (i.a.
+ILO 138).